 Do not operate at a deficit.
 There is no legal requirement governing how much money a 501(c)(3) organization may carry over from year to year, however, our purpose is not to accumulate funds.
-CDSP encourages PTOs to hold up to two years of operating funds in reserve.
+CDSP encourages PTOs to hold no more than 1.5 times the yearly operating budget in reserve.
 Holding excessive reserves is unproductive and discourages parent contributions.
 CDSP recommends that organizations with excessive reserves work to reduce those reserves through reduced fundraising or CDSP and district-approved gifts.